-- 3.32 Following the period of formal consultation on the pre-submission plan, the final DPD and supporting documentation is prepared for submission to the Secretary of State (the Planning Inspectorate) for examination.
-A programme officer will be appointed to administer the examination process. - 3.33 Regulations prescribe what supporting documents must be submitted with the DPD, which are currently a final Sustainability Appraisal/Strategic Environmental Assessment, together with Habitats Regulations/Appropriate Assessment; Local Development Scheme; Authorities Monitoring Report and Equalities Impact Assessment, a Duty to Cooperate Statement and a Statement of Consultation.
-For a Local Plan, the Council is also likely to prepare self-assessments of the soundness and legality of the Local Plan, which will also be made publicly available. - 3.34 The Statement of Consultation sets out what bodies and persons were invited to make representations, such as the statutory and general consultees, how they were invited, a summary of the main issues raised and how the representations were taken into account.
+- 3.33 Following the period of formal consultation on the pre-submission plan, the final DPD and supporting documentation is prepared for submission to the Secretary of State (the Planning Inspectorate) for examination.
+A programme officer will be appointed to administer the examination process. - 3.34 Regulations prescribe what supporting documents must be submitted with the DPD, which are currently a final Sustainability Appraisal/Strategic Environmental Assessment, together with Habitats Regulations/Appropriate Assessment; Local Development Scheme; Authorities Monitoring Report and Equalities Impact Assessment, a Duty to Cooperate Statement and a Statement of Consultation.
+For a Local Plan, the Council is also likely to prepare self-assessments of the soundness and legality of the Local Plan, which will also be made publicly available. - 3.35 The Statement of Consultation sets out what bodies and persons were invited to make representations, such as the statutory and general consultees, how they were invited, a summary of the main issues raised and how the representations were taken into account.
 It also includes a summary of any representations made at the publication of the DPD and copies of the representations.
-The Duty to Co-operate Statement shows what actions -the Council has carried out under the Duty to Co-operate requirements, such as liaising with neighbouring authorities and statutory consultees. - 3.35 When the DPD is submitted a formal notice is published and we will notify all those who requested to be notified of the submission together with the specific and general consultation bodies.
+The Duty to Co-operate Statement shows what actions the Council has carried out under the Duty to Co-operate requirements, such as liaising with neighbouring authorities and statutory consultees. - 3.36 When the DPD is submitted a formal notice is published and we will notify all those who requested to be notified of the submission together with the specific and general consultation bodies.
 Regulations also require that a copy of the DPD and the documents submitted with it must be made available for inspection as soon as reasonably practicable following the submission.
-'Availability' is defined in the Regulations as at the principal office and other places we consider appropriate, during offices hours & published on the website with copies being made available on request. - 3.36 No further consultation is undertaken at this stage, but the programme officer appointed will write to all those who have made a representation, asking if they want to attend any hearing/examination or make further written representations when the Inspector publishes the issues to be discussed. - 3.37 The Programme Officer will organise the Examination process and like the Inspector is independent from the Council.
-All contact and further discussion on the submitted plan should be via the Programme Officer who will organise any hearing sessions and ensure documents are available for inspection both
+'Availability' is defined in the Regulations as at the principal office and other places we consider appropriate, during offices hours & published on the website with copies being made available on request. - 3.37 No further consultation is undertaken at this stage, but the programme officer appointed will write to all those who have made a representation, asking if they want to attend any hearing/examination or make further written representations when the Inspector publishes the issues to be discussed. - 3.38 The Programme Officer will organise the Examination process and like the Inspector is independent from the Council.
+All contact and further discussion on the submitted plan should be via the Programme Officer who will organise any hearing sessions and ensure documents are available for inspection both on the internet and at the examination.
+The Inspector decides whether a hearing should be held and the issues that will be discussed. - 3.39 At least 6 weeks before any hearing the Council will publicise the hearing and specifically notify those who made representations at the publication stage.

-- on the internet and at the examination.
-The Inspector decides whether a hearing should be held and the issues that will be discussed. - 3.38 At least 6 weeks before any hearing the Council will publicise the hearing and specifically notify those who made representations at the publication stage. - 3.39 Following the examination there will be an Inspector's Report, which may make recommendations and the DPD can be adopted by the Council if it complies with these.
-If modifications to the DPD are necessary, the council will run a further 6 week consultation on these changes before it can adopt the DPD. - 3.40 The Inspector's Report will be published on the council's website and displayed at the council offices and other locations as considered to be appropriate.
+- 3.40 Following the examination there will be an Inspector's Report, which may make recommendations and the DPD can be adopted by the Council if it complies with these.
+If modifications to the DPD are necessary, the council will run a further 6 week consultation on these changes before it can adopt the DPD.
+This will include any modifications that were proposed by the Council accompanying or following the submission of the plan as well as any further modifications proposed following the examination. - 3.41 The Inspector's Report will be published on the council's website and displayed at the council offices and other locations as considered to be appropriate.